OfficeDev/office-js-docs/reference/excel/chartpointscollection.md

-# ChartPointsCollection object (JavaScript API for Excel)
+# ChartPointsCollection Object (JavaScript API for Excel)

 A collection of all the chart points within a series inside a chart.